MikeMcQuaid/mikemcquaid.com/cv.md

 ---
 ### Mike McQuaid

-#### Principal Engineer
+#### Principal Engineer and Project Leader

-I am a product-focused engineer who loves making software developers more efficient through my work on improving developer productivity through work on developer tools, open source software, developer experience and developer relations.
+Early GitHub engineer (#232) and early Homebrew maintainer (#3).
+15+ years professional experience building consumer software at extreme scales.
+Published author with Manning and speaker at many international conferences.

 **I work from home in Edinburgh, Scotland and will never consider moving or commuting to another city, sorry!**